getAlby/hub/scripts/linux-x86_64/README.md

     $ sudo systemctl [start|stop] albyhub.service

-Or us the start scripts:
+Or use the start scripts:

     $ [your install path]/start.sh